Power of data in quantum machine learning: Complexity-theoretic argument for the power of data

-We can also see that the training set $\mathcal{T}$ is a restricted form of randomized advice string.
-It is not hard to show that this new complexity class is contained in P/poly based on the same proof strategy as Adleman's theorem.
+We can also see that $\mathcal{T}$ is a restricted form of randomized advice string.
+It is not hard to show that BPP/samp is contained in P/poly based on the same proof strategy for Adleman's theorem.
 We consider a new probabilistic Turing machine $M'$ that runs $M$ for $18n$ times.
 Each time, we use an independently sampled training set $\mathcal{T}$ from $\mathcal{D}_n$.
 Then we take a majority vote from the $18n$ runs.
 By Chernoff bound, the probability of failure for any given $x$ with $|x| = n$ would be at most $1/\mathrm{e}^n$.
 Hence by union bound, the probability that all $x$ with $|x| = n$ succeeds is at least $1 - (2 / \mathrm{e})^n$.
 This implies the existence of a particular choice of the $18n$ training sets and $18n$ random bit-strings used in each run of the probabilistic Turing machine $M$, such that for all $x$ with $|x| = n$ the decision of whether $x \in L$ is correct.
 We simply define the advice string $a_n$ to one particular choice of the $18 n$ training sets and $18 n$ random bit-strings, which will be a string of size polynomial in $n$.
-Hence we know that this complexity class would be contained within P/poly.
+Hence we know that BPP/samp is contained in P/poly.
 An illustration is given in Figure \ref{fig:MLclass}.
-We leave open the question of whether the defined complexity class for classical algorithms that can learn from data is equivalent to P/poly.
+We leave open the question of whether BPP/samp is strictly contained in P/poly.